 Guidelines (Please read carefully before applying)

-1. One-page abstract, full manuscript of the work carried out by the student (maximum 5 A4 size pages), and CV should be emailed to email@example.com on or before 30th September.
+1. One-page abstract, full manuscript of the work carried out by the student (maximum 5 A4 size pages), and CV should be emailed to email@example.com on or before the date prescribed on the Abstract submission (Indico) portal.
 Entries received after this date will not be considered.
+Entries without (1) Abstract on Indico (2) Full paper in the format prescribed on Indico portal (3) CV of the candidate showing date f birth (4) Recommendation from thesis advisor, can be rejected from Buti Award presentations without informing the candidate.
+If abstract has been submitted, they can however present the paper as oral/poster as assigned by the Scientific Programme Committee.

 2. The abstract should be approved by the student's thesis advisor.